michaelhur/Dinesafe-MCMC/README.md

 # Dinesafe-MCMC
 A Bayesian approach to zero-inflated count data with an application to regulatory compliance data.
-Markov Chain Monte Carlo (MCMC) was used on Toronto's Dinesafe data to explore the so-called "downtown" effect.
+Markov Chain Monte Carlo (MCMC) was used on Toronto's Dinesafe data to explore the likelihood of observing any infraction in the inspection at the targeted establishment and the so-called "downtown" effect.

 ### Dinesafe data